 You can search the database for the injected malicious script and then replace it with an empty string (or with a space if empty string is not accepted as a replacement).

-Most modern CMS applications store data and settings in database, so for hackers, having direct access to the database can be just as useful as having access to files on server.
+Most modern CMS applications store data and settings in the database, so for hackers, having direct access to the database can be just as useful as having access to files on server.

 There are multiple known vectors for database attacks.
 In this case, hackers used two quite different vectors: a vulnerability in old versions of popular premium WordPress themes, and popular legitimate database management scripts abandoned in publicly accessible sections of websites.